KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/rotate_3_way.rst

    * - Parameter
      - Value
      - Description
-   * - Disable repeat
+   * - Disable Repeat
      - Switch
      - When animating properties with keyframes, whether to repeat the animation after it reaches the last key frame.
 Default is **on**.
-   * - Disable mirror
+   * - Disable Mirror
      - Switch
      - When animating properties with keyframes and :guilabel:`Disable repeat` is **off**, whether the animation alternates between reverses and forwards for each repetition.
 Default is **on**.
+   * - Invert Scale
+     - Switch
+     - Whether to invert the :guilabel:`Scale X` and :guilabel:`Scale Y` values.
+This is helpful to make animation interpolation sane because otherwise the scale values do not animate linearly.
+Default is **on**.
    * - Rotate X / Y / Z
      - Integer
-     - Set the amount of rotation in ``degrees * 10``.
-For example: 900 = 90 degrees rotation.
+     - Set the amount of rotation along the respective axes in degrees of rotation.
    * - Offset X / Y
      - Integer
      - Horizontal (X) and vertical (Y) offset
+   * - Scale X / Y
+     - Integer
+     - Scale factor applied to the X and Y axis
    * - Background Color
      - Picker
      - Define the background color to be used when rotating reveals the background.
-Default is Alpha.
+Default is **Alpha**.

 .. attention::